ashtonfei/google-apps-script-projects/README.md

 # GAS-058 Google Form with File Categorization

+### Description
+This project is used to handle the uploaded files in Google Form with Google Apps Script.
+If you want to classify or organize the uploaded files automatically, you might be instreseted.
+You can try the deom form [here](https://forms.gle/FaYWFcbqSnzsFsCv6).

+### Apps Script type
+    **Google Form**

+### Features
-## Categorize the uploaded files by the selected folder or entered keyword.
+    1. Categorize the uploaded files by the selected folder or entered keyword.
-## Share the uploaded files to the respondent
+    2. Share the uploaded files to the respondent.

+### YouTube
+    **[GAS-058 Google Form with File Categorization]**(https://www.youtube.com/playlist?list=PLQhwjnEjYj8Bf_EZDrrcmkB9vcB9Sk3x0)